ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 ## March 18-19, 2017

 Registration closed February 18.
 If you still want to come, contact Dan or Daniel privately by email and we'll get it sorted.
+If you signed up, **please pay the up-front attendance fee, as stated in an email you should have received**.

 (As of mid February 2017, we are around **50** persons signed up)